What I can offer you as a script consultant

 If you decide to bring me on in some capacity, I will join you on this adventure as a guide and will enter this process thoroughly with you.
 I will offer you my insights, ideas, and suggestions along the way in an effort to have your story land where you want it to land and to have you reach your ultimate destination of creating an exciting, compelling, and producible play or screenplay.
 Finally, I will always be conscious of the fact that this is your script—that you are the writer and I am the consultant and that my job is to guide and give feedback and your job is to write the damn thing.

 I’m ready to meet you where you’re at with your project.
 Just know that what you’re getting with me is an in-depth, process-oriented approach to constructing (or reconstructing) a script that really works.

 So how do we get started?

-If you’re interested in pursuing the possibility of working with me, first send me an initial email at firstname.lastname@example.org with a short description of the project you’re involved with or want to tackle.
-I’ll get right back to you and suggest how we might proceed.
+If you’re interested in pursuing the possibility of bringing me on board, email me at firstname.lastname@example.org with a short description of the project you’re interested in developing further and we can schedule a brief no charge initial phone call to discuss how we might work together.
 If what we discuss sounds attractive to you, you’ll send me your script and/or any other pertinent material and we can begin the process of working together.